Walk-In Lab logo

 When should I order a Hazelnut Allergy IgE Test?

 Order this test when you experience allergic symptoms after eating hazelnuts, hazelnut-containing products like nut spreads or coffee liqueurs, or cross-reactive foods.
-It's also recommended before starting allergy immunotherapy to establish a detailed baseline component profile.
+It's also recommended before starting allergy immunotherapy to establish a baseline profile.
 If you have birch pollen allergy and notice oral symptoms with certain foods, this test can clarify whether you have primary hazelnut allergy or cross-reactivity (Mayo Clinic Laboratories 2023).

 How do I interpret the results?